 Response: Thank you for the questions.
 We have added the rationales in Section 4.1:

+Before Equation 2:

 “In order to speed up the overall evolution process, our approach needs to select next test case that keeps elements with monotonic trends (high change-potential trends) evolving their rankings.
 In other words, we do not care about changing elements' ranking with unstable trends.
+In order to identify those high change-potential elements, we need a metric to evaluate and compare trends of different elements……"

+After Equation 2:

-\noindent\textbf{Rationale of Equation \ref{eq:trend_metric}:} We want to evolve the ranks of statements in a fast, monotonic way.
-In linear models, \textit{A fast changing monotonic trend should have a larger slope $\beta_1$ as well as a smaller deviation $\epsilon_i$ from the linear model.} Using this metric in Equation 2 that uses the estimated slope in the numerator and the estimated deviation in the denominator, we may isolate trends that evolve in faster and more stable (less oscillation) ways.
-Table \ref{tab:trend_exp} shows a few sample trends and their change potentials according to Equation \ref{eq:trend_metric}.”
+"Rationale of Equation 2: We want to evolve the ranks of statements in a fast, monotonic way.
+In linear models, A fast changing monotonic trend should have a larger slope B1 as well as a smaller deviation ei from the linear model.
+Using this metric in Equation 2 that uses the estimated slope in the numerator and the estimated deviation in the denominator, we may isolate trends that evolve in faster and more stable (less oscillation) ways."

 Comment: Does the approach require execution (e.g., to collect the program spectra) before being able to prioritize them?
 The authors should discuss - perhaps in Section 2 - how this approach could be used in practice.
 I.e., suppose I want to use it in my company now, what should I do before being able to make use of this technique?